OSC/summer-institute-base-web-app/docs/BLENDER.md

       machine, get the program to render `1..50` on one machine and `51..100` on the other.
 The environment variable `SLURM_ARRAY_TASK_ID` will be a different number for each machine you've requested.
 * Add the ability to change the project icon.
-Right now, every project icon in `projects#index` is a camera (it's an icon - `i` - tag with `fas fa-fw fa-camera fa-5x` CSS classes).
+Right now, every project icon in the index page is a camera (it's an icon - `i` - tag with `fas fa-fw fa-camera fa-5x` CSS classes).
   Make this configurable so that when you create a new project, you get to choose the icon.
     * Hint: google fontawesome for the entire list of icons you can use.